 Security Deposits Frequently Asked Questions

 In California, landlords typically require a security deposit, which is usually equivalent to one month’s rent.
 The purpose of this deposit is to protect against damage to the property beyond normal wear and tear, and to mitigate any financial losses in the event of a tenant breaking the lease early and failing to pay rent.
-The following is a summary of California laws that pertain to the use and refund of security deposits.
+The following is a summary of the laws that pertain to the use and security deposit refund in California.

 How much can a landlord hold as a security deposit?